cirosantilli/ruby-cheat/README.md

     In Python, those tools are lacking a good implementation as of 2013.

-It is a shame that the FOSS community must be divided yet again.

 #programs that use ruby

 The most notable ones are: